 A deadlift is an exercise that works on all major muscle groups from legs, glutes, lower back extensors, upper back, shoulders, and grip.
 Nobody wants to skip an exercise with so many benefits.

 But deadlifting isn’t a cup of tea for many.
-People who are struggling with correct Deadlift form or back pain always seems to avoid this wonder exercise.
-Deadlift has proven to be most beneficial exercise and you should not skip it due to any reasons.
+People who are struggling with correct Deadlift form or back pain always seems to avoid this wonderful exercise.
+Deadlift has proven to be most beneficial exercise and you should not skip it due to many reasons.

 What scenarios might prevent you from performing Deadlift?

 Poor mobility- some people aren’t able to perform the correct form of Deadlift due to poor hip mobility, people with poor hip mobility face difficulty in maintaining perfect flat back posture while deadlifting.
-This ultimately lead them to constant back pain.
+This ultimately leads them to constant back pain.

 Your age- Yes your age matters, people are young age seems to have better hip mobility which helps them to maintain correct posture but as you get older, you might face difficulty in getting perfect hip mobility.

 Previous back injuries- Deadlift movement may trigger lower back pain due to previous back injuries; those previous back injuries make it impossible for a person to perform Deadlift.

 Tall height – Yes, many people with tall height face difficulty while performing conventional Deadlift due to the longer range of motion.

 For those who aren’t able to Deadlift, we have got a perfect solution for them.
 8 Deadlift alternatives, Although no alternative, can give you results as good as conventional Deadlift but for those who are unable to perform the Deadlift can opt for its alternatives for some benefits.